 The Buddha taught that the Dharma has 3 steps:

-Regarding wrong actions: physical actions operate at a very gross level.
-However, verbal actions are a little bit more subtle.
-And then the mind, the emotional level moves quite subtly.
 What is the difference between right action and wrong action?
-The most important is intention, the state of the mind you have the moment you behave.
-And intention deﬁnes if the action is right action or wrong action.
+Rinpoche reminds us that the most important influence is the intention, the state of the mind we have the moment we behave.
+Our intention deﬁnes if the action is the right action or wrong action.

 Defining Dharma: Focus on Mind

-Dharma means simply not doing bad actions, doing good actions and taming the mind.
+Dharma means simply not doing bad actions, doing good actions, and taming the mind.
 Action can be based on 3 poisons: agitation/anger, attachment, and ignorance.
-Ignorance means not deﬁned clearly or not knowing clearly.
+Ignorance in this context means not deﬁned clearly or not knowing clearly.
 The quality of action (good or virtuous and bad or non-virtuous) is deﬁned by your intention, your motivation.
 If you are thinking something harmful, that is bad action.
-Good action is motivation without anger, without attachment, without ignorance.
-Without the three poisons, your actions are virtuous.
+Good action is motivated without anger, without attachment, without ignorance.
+And if act without the three poisons, our actions are virtuous.

 How to Tame the Mind?

 Are you a practitioner or not?
 First step– reduce bad action.
-Increase good action. transform the mind.
+Next, increase good action.
+Then, transform the mind.
 That means you are a Dharma practitioner!